A short hike with a long view

 Coon Mountain is a beloved hiking destination in the town of Westport, in the Champlain Valley.
 A steep but moderate 1-mile hike to the summit offers panoramic views of Lake Champlain, the Adirondacks and Vermont’s Green Mountains.

 Coon Mountain's south-facing slopes host trees usually found farther south, such as red and white oak and shagbark hickory.
-The trail winds through a craggy interior with rocky outcrops and hemlock stands.
+The trail winds through hemlock stands, a craggy interior and rocky outcrops.

 Acquired through a land swap